owkin/GrAIdient/README.md

 [![tests](https://github.com/owkin/GrAIdient/actions/workflows/examples.yml/badge.svg?branch=main)](
 https://github.com/owkin/GrAIdient/actions/workflows/examples.yml)

-Ready for the GrAIt descent ? \
+Ready for the GrAIt descent? \
 GrAIdient is the grey area between black box and white box models.

-It aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision area.
+It aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision field.

-Disclaimer: If you cannot find an operation that suits your needs, please consider building it into the GrAIdient framework.
+Disclaimer: If you cannot find an operation that suits your needs, please consider building it into the GrAIdient framework!

 ## 📦 Swift Package Manager